-On the other hand, Electronic Health Records (EHR) contain a comprehensive history of a patient’s health, ranging from contact information, health history, medications, allergies, and more.
+On the other hand, Electronic Health Records (EHR) is one of the most trusted medical office computer programs that contains a comprehensive history of a patient’s health, ranging from contact information, health history, medications, allergies, and more.
 EHRs are shared more universally across all facets and locations involved as a patient receives care over time.

-Cloud systems are more affordable and make compliance easier since they’re designed to all the regulations in the industry (and updated regularly at no cost to your practice outside of your monthly fee for using the software).
-As a result, most of the leading Practice Management software vendors now offer completely integrated software systems that include tools for practice management, secure and compliant health record storage, and billing all in one easily accessible system.
+Cloud medical software systems are more affordable and make compliance easier since they’re designed to all the regulations in the industry (and updated regularly at no cost to your practice outside of your monthly fee for using the software).
+As a result, most of the leading Practice Management software vendors now offer completely integrated medical software programs that include tools for practice management, secure and compliant health record storage, and billing all in one easily accessible system.

 Secure Patient Records and Adherence to Federal Regulations

 The Health Information Technology for Economic and Clinical Health (HITECH) Act passed in 2009 requires providers to move from paper to electronic documentation in order to make it easier to exchange patient information and coordinate care.
-More than 95 percent of hospitals and nearly 90 percent of office-based physicians have adopted an electronic health record (EHR) system.
+More than 95 percent of hospitals and nearly 90 percent of office-based physicians have adopted a medical computer system such as Electronic Health Record (EHR) system.

-As a result, practices of all sizes and types are implementing Electronic Health Records (EHR) software to help streamline administrative work and also assure compliance in patient health history and data.
+As a result, practices of all sizes and types are implementing medical system software; Electronic Health Records (EHR) software to help streamline administrative work and also assure compliance with patient health history and data.